JPvRiel/docker-rsyslog/README.md

 1. Use `/etc/rsyslog.d/extra/` with your own config files
 2. Add your own inputs and, if desired, intergrate them with pre-existing filters and output rulesets.
    1. Incorporate `$IncludeConfig /etc/rsyslog.d/input/filters/*.conf` into your own input processing ruleset to apply "global" input filters.
    2. Set your input module to use `ruleset="central"`, or if you first need to do your own custom adaptation (e.g. filters and enrichment) the use `call central` in your own own input processing ruleset.
-This approach will retainin the pre-bundled outputs and output filters.
+This approach will retain the pre-bundled outputs and output filters.
 3. Add your own outputs if desired.
 You can intergrate them with pre-existing inputs, input filters and global output filters, via the `rsyslog_call_fwd_extra_rule` option:
    1. Set evn var `rsyslog_call_fwd_extra_rule=true` which enables `call fwd_extra` at the end of the master `output` ruleset grouping.
    2. If you enable the env var, but fail to define a ruleset called `fwd_extra` in your extra config, the rsyslog config will become  invalid.